TIMES Shopping Spree Contest winner shows big heart - Maple Ridge-Pitt Meadows Times

 O’Brien said “it is a very exciting time to take Michelle around to 14 businesses in Maple Ridge and Pitt Meadows to spend her shopping spree dollars and in turn promote ‘Shop Local.’”

-She continued, “We had lots of tun and I was left with a warm heart when Michelle said she was paying it forward with some of her purchases to the food bank.”
+She continued, “We had lots of fun and I was left with a warm heart when Michelle said she was paying it forward with some of her purchases to the food bank.”

 O’Brien noted that this is the first year The TIMES has hosted this contest and promises to put it on again next year.